erikdao/sparse-detector/README.md

 ### April 24, 2022
 - After too much pause, we've restarted the work on this thesis project.
 - We'll try a new activation function `entmax15`, just to see if a *softer* level of sparsity would result in something different.
+- Next,we'll compute the gini index for attention maps in each layers of the model.
+For a given input image, for each layer, the gini is average across all the queries.
+We then can report the gini scores for all layers of a model on the validation set.

 ### April 15, 2022
 - Today, we've added more visualization of intermediate layers from the decoder.